tiagocoutinho/linuxpy/docs/index.md

 There is experimental, undocumented, incomplete and unstable access to USB.

-Need fine control over Webcams, MIDI devices, input devices (joysticks, gamepads, keyboards, mice or even the keyboard light on your laptop)?
+Need fine control over Webcams, MIDI devices, thermal sensors and cooling devices, joysticks, gamepads, keyboards, mice or even the keyboard light on your laptop?

 Linuxpy has your back.

 Requirements: